MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 For using other methods, see [Azure Key Vault Developer's Guide](/azure/key-vault/general/developers-guide#creating-and-managing-key-vaults).

-## Provision the key reader application in your Microsoft Entra ID tenant
+## Provision the key reader application in your Microsoft Entra tenant

-Your Business Central online solution is configured to use an Microsoft Entra ID application for reading key vault secrets.
+Your Business Central online solution is configured to use a Microsoft Entra application for reading key vault secrets.
 The application is called **Dynamics 365 Business Central ISV Key Vault Reader**.
 Microsoft manages the key vault reader application, however, there are a couple tasks that you have to do to enable it.
-First, the application must be provisioned on your Microsoft Entra ID tenant, as described here.
+First, the application must be provisioned on your Microsoft Entra tenant, as described here.

 To provision the key vault reader application, use the [Microsoft Entra ID PowerShell module](/powershell/module/azuread).